Perl Weekly Challenge 183.

 I compare each row with each other row by introducing dummy

-indices in the second and third positions and using andover
+indices in the second and third positions and using andover to check

 if all elements of the vectors coincide.